mlcommons/ck/cmx/README.md

 ## News

-### 202502: CMX V4 release
+### 202502: CMX V4.0.0 release

-We have released CMX version 4.0.0 as a drop-in, backward-compatible replacement for the earlier Collective Mind framework (CM) and other MLCommons automations.
+We have released a new version 4.0.0 of CMX as a drop-in, backward-compatible replacement for the earlier Collective Mind framework (CM) and other MLCommons automations.
 Designed with user feedback in mind, CMX offers a simpler, more robust interface.
 It is available alongside